topquark22/Thermo55/README.md

 - Use Kapton tape for attaching the thermocouple to a surface like a transistor.
 It's heat resistant and leaves minimal residue.
 - The adhesive used in Kapton tape is typically a silicone adhesive which can withstand high temperatures.

+## Diagnostics

+If radio enabled but not connected properly:
+- 250 ms blink of alarm signal

+If thermocouple enabled but not connected properly:
+- 500 ms blink of alarm signal
+- LCD displays more detailed error message (open circuit or short)

 ## Operation

 The LCD initially displays the radio settings for 1 second.
 Then it switches to display of the temperature and threshold.